Hồng Bàng dynasty: Pre-dynastic

-Vietnam, a country situated along the eastern coast of mainland Southeast Asia, has had a long and turbulent history.
-The Vietnamese people represent a fusion of races, languages, and cultures, the elements of which are still being sorted out by ethnologists, linguists, and archaeologists.
-The Vietnamese language provides some clues to the cultural mixture of the Vietnamese people.

 The area now known as Vietnam has been inhabited since Palaeolithic times, with some archaeological sites in Thanh Hóa Province reportedly dating back around half a million years ago.
 The prehistoric people had lived continuously in local caves since around 6000 BC, until more advanced material cultures developed.
 Some caves are known to have been the home of many generations of early humans.
 As northern Vietnam was a place with mountains, forests, and rivers, the number of tribes grew between 5000 and 3000 BC.

 During a few thousand years in the Late Stone Age, the inhabitant populations grew and spread to every part of Vietnam.
 Most ancient people were living near the Hồng (Red), Cả and Mã rivers.
 The Vietnamese tribes were the primary tribes at this time.
 Their territory included modern meridional territories of China to the banks of the Hồng River in the northern territory of Vietnam.
 Centuries of developing a civilization and economy based on the cultivation of irrigated rice encouraged the development of tribal states and communal settlements.